IBM-Cloud/ansible-collection-ibm/docs/ibm_compute_ssh_key_info.rst

 Parameters
 ----------

+  label (True, str, None)
+    The label associated with the ssh key

+  public_key (False, str, None)
+    The public ssh key

+  fingerprint (False, str, None)
+    A sequence of bytes to authenticate or lookup a longer ssh key

+  notes (False, str, None)
+    A small note about a ssh key to use at your discretion

   most_recent (False, bool, False)
     If true and multiple entries are found, the most recently created key is used.
 If false, an error is returned

-  label (True, str, None)
-    The label associated with the ssh key

   iaas_classic_username (False, any, None)